 - 1. Maintain a minimum cumulative SXU grade-point average of 3.0 - 2.Successfully complete all level 1 and level 2 professional education courses, all general education courses, and all requirements in the major or in the area of concentration.
 A minimum grade of C must be earned in all courses - 3.
 Pass the Illinois Licensure Testing System content-area test(s) appropriate to the major at a time that assures reporting of results prior to the start of student teaching - 4.
-Submission of the electronic LiveText portfolio to DOE 400 course in LiveText and successful completion of an Educators Symposium the semester prior to student teaching - 5.
-Submission of an online student teaching application, resume and student teaching agreement one year prior to student teaching semester - 6.
-Completion of all required school/district health screening requirements - 7.
-Completion of all required field-experience hours - 8.
+Submission of an online student teaching application, resume and student teaching agreement one year prior to student teaching semester - 5.
+Completion of all required school/district health screening requirements - 6.
+Completion of all required field-experience hours - 7.
 Completion of the CPS fingerprinting/criminal background investigation.
 A second fingerprinting/background check is required prior to student teaching as per a new State of Illinois law that went into effect January 1, 2016: